IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 The *International Covenant on Civil and Political Rights* specifically recognises the rights of men and boys in Articles 2 and 3.
 Article 2 requires States to ensure all the rights to all individuals without discrimination based on sex, and Article 3 requires States to ensure equal enjoyment of rights for men and women.

  > The obligation to ensure to all individuals the rights recognized in the Covenant, established in articles 2 and 3 of the Covenant, requires that States parties **take all necessary steps to enable every person to enjoy those rights.**[^63] *Emphasis added*

+Likewise, the *International Covenant on Economic, Cultural and Social Rights*, recognises the rights of men and boys in Articles 2 and 3.
+These articles require States to ensure both men and women enjoy their covenant rights equally  *in practice*.

+> Article 2, paragraph 2, of ICESCR provides for a guarantee of non-discrimination on the basis of sex among other grounds.
+This provision, and the guarantee of equal enjoyment of rights by men and women in article 3, are integrally related and mutually reinforcing...
+ICESCR GC 16 - p3

+> The essence of article 3 of ICESCR is that the rights set forth in the Covenant are to be enjoyed by men and women on a basis of equality, a concept that carries substantive meaning.
+While expressions of formal equality may be found in constitutional provisions, legislation and policies of Governments, article 3 also mandates the equal enjoyment of the rights in the Covenant for men and women in practice.
+ICESCR GC 16 - p6

+>  Article 3 requires States to undertake to ensure the equal right of men and women to enjoy the Covenant rights ICESCR GC 20 - p4

 ### Which parts of government?